BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 ### Updating Particles

-When any appropriate particle properties are initiated the the `pcs.updateParticles` method can be used.
-Unlike `pcs.initParticles` the function is called by `pcs.setParticles` and already passes a particle as an argument.
-The method `pcs.setParticles` will only execute once the PCS mesh has been built and so may safely be placed inside a render loop to produce an animation.
+When any appropriate particle properties are initiated the the `updateParticles` method can be used.
+Unlike `initParticles` the function is called by `setParticles` and already passes a particle as an argument.
+The method `setParticles` will only execute after the PCS mesh has been built and so may safely be placed inside a render loop to produce an animation.
 For example

 ```javascript
 pcs.updateParticle = function(particle) {